locke14/sensor-control-system/README.md

 # Coding Assignment

-Sensor Input and Control System Simulation
+Control System Simulation

 ## Objective:

-Your task is to develop a simulation for a Sensor Input and Control System in a nanolithography machine.
-The system should be able to manage and respond to sensor inputs in real-time, adjusting machine parameters as necessary to maintain optimal conditions.
+Your task is to develop a simulation for a Control System.
+The simulation will be used to control the temperature and pressure of a machine.
+The machine has two sensors that provide real-time readings of the temperature and pressure.
+The machine also has two parameters that can be adjusted to control the temperature and pressure.
+The goal of the simulation is to control the temperature and pressure of the machine by adjusting the parameters based on the sensor readings.

 ## Setup Instructions